 AngelList is a site where you can invest in technology startups and funds.
-We have three different investment products:
+We have a variety of investment products.

-Syndicates are single-deal VC funds created to invest in a specific startup.
-These let you invest deal-by-deal in specific startups.
+Syndicates are single-deal VC funds that let you invest deal-by-deal in specific startups.
+Syndicate leads are experienced angel investors with track records of successful technology investments.

 AngelList has a special program for individuals or institutions who plan to invest over $1M on the platform.
 Contact us directly if you are interested.